wendlers/mpfshell/README.md

 * ESP8266 or WiPy/LoPy board running latest [Micropython](https://github.com/micropython/micropython)
 * For the ESP8266 firware build from the repository, please not, that WebREPL is not started by default.
 For more information see the [quickstart](http://micropython.org/resources/docs/en/latest/esp8266/esp8266/quickref.html#webrepl-web-browser-interactive-prompt).
-* For the WiPy/LoPy, please note, that you need to enable REPL on UART if you intend to connect via serial line to the WiPy/LoPy (see [here](http://micropython.org/resources/docs/en/latest/wipy/wipy/tutorial/repl.html))
+* For the WiPy/LoPy, please note, that you need to enable REPL on UART if you intend to connect via serial line to the WiPy/LoPy (see [here](http://micropython.org/resources/docs/en/latest/wipy/wipy/tutorial/repl.html)).
+This is done by default in boot.py on new versions of the firmware.

 For the shell: